 Things to do in Lake Arrowhead

-There are plenty of things to do in Lake Arrowhead and the changing seasons offers residents and visitors alike the opportunity to enjoy a wide variety of outdoor activities including water skiing, fishing, boating, and swimming.
+There are plenty of things to do in Lake Arrowhead and the changing seasons offer residents and visitors alike the opportunity to enjoy a wide variety of outdoor activities including water skiing, fishing, boating, and swimming.

 Hiking is a desired pastime, and there are plenty of well-kept trails in the Lake Arrowhead area with trips of various lengths and degrees of difficulty.
 A favorite being the Pacific Coast Trail, located about seven miles away and running from the Mexico border to Canada.

 A nice Lake Arrowhead side trip is Wildhaven.
 Located just three miles from the Lake Arrowhead Resort, this 30-acre compound houses a variety of animals indigenous to the San Bernardino Mountains and is operated by Roger and Diane Williams.
 The facility offers visitors a unique perspective into the rehabilitation process of the resident creatures.

 There are deer, owls, raccoons, bobcats, coyotes, and eagles to observe during your visit.
 Wildhaven offers a complete presentation in a small theater where they bring out various small creatures.
-Staff explains where they came from and how they are progressing in their treatment.
+The staff explains where they came from and how they are progressing in their treatment.
 All and all, this is a great stop for the entire family.
 An activity that is both fun and informative.

 Whether you’re looking for a romantic getaway from Los Angeles.
 A relaxing family road trip or a thrilling outdoor adventure.
 Lake Arrowhead delivers.
 With plenty of luxury and ambiance for the adults, but also a chance to visit the great outdoors and teach your children a little bit about how it all got there.